shumarb/learning/databases/README.md

 - **Durability**: Guarantees that once a transaction is complete, the changes it made will persist in the database.

 ### DDL (Data Definition Language)
-DDL consists of SQL commands used to define and manage database schemas.
+DDL consists of SQL commands used to define and manage database **schemas**.
 Common DDL commands include:
 - **CREATE**: To create new tables or databases.
 - **ALTER**: To modify existing database objects.
 - **DROP**: To delete tables or databases.